 To receive a Federal Direct Student loan, you must complete ALL the steps listed below:

 - Apply for Admissions to TCC and submit any required admissions documents (such as college and/or high school transcripts)

 - Declare a financial aid eligible major with Academic Advisement

-- Complete the FAFSA (Free Application for Federal Student Aid) at https://fafsa.ed.gov.
+- Complete the FAFSA (Free Application for Federal Student Aid).
 TCC’s school code is 009763

-- Read the Student Loan Process policies on TCC’s website: click here (insert hyperlink to policies)
+- Read the Student Loan Process policies on TCC’s website

-- Complete an online Master Promissory Note (MPN - legal document for your loan) at studentloans.gov
+- Complete the Master Promissory Note (MPN), a legal document for your loan

 You can cancel all or part of your loan if you no longer need the money, will be enrolled in less than 6 credit hours, or will not attend Tulsa Community College.
 Come to the Financial Aid Office to submit your request in writing.

-You must also complete on-line EXIT Counseling, which is a federal requirement.
-Go to https://studentloans.gov
+You must also complete online EXIT Counseling, which is a federal requirement.